itzmk06/Netflix-Clone/README.md

 ## Netflix Clone

-A Netflix clone built with React, Tailwind CSS, and Node.js (or Spring Boot) to replicate the core features of the popular streaming service.
+A Netflix clone built with React, Tailwind CSS, and Node.js to replicate the core features of the popular streaming service.
 This project showcases a modern full-stack application with user authentication, movie browsing, video streaming, and responsive design.

 ### Features